zng-ui/zng/TODO/_current.md

 * Cursor demo, cursor does not clear on mouse-leave.
 * Master branch TODOs.
 * Fix text final size, either clip or return accurate size.
+* Get Widget from UiNode (at least to avoid having to do custom reference frames in fill_node).